-The accompanying interim unaudited condensed consolidated financial statements and related disclosures are unaudited and have been prepared in accordance with GAAP for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements and should be read in conjunction with the Company's consolidated financial statements and related footnotes as of and for the year ended December 31, 2019, which was filed with the Securities and Exchange Commission, or SEC, on March 23, 2020.
-The Company's financial information as of March 31, 2020, and for the three months ended March 31, 2020 and 2019 is unaudited, but in the opinion of management, all adjustments, consisting only of normal recurring adjustments, considered necessary for a fair presentation of the financial position, results of operations and cash flows at the dates and for the periods presented of the results of these interim periods have been included.
-The balance sheet information as of December 31, 2019 was derived from audited financial statements.
+The accompanying interim unaudited condensed consolidated financial statements and related disclosures are unaudited and have been prepared in accordance with GAAP for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements and should be read in conjunction with the Company's consolidated financial statements and related footnotes as of and for the year ended December 31, 2020, which was filed with the SEC on March 9, 2021.
+The Company's financial information as of March 31, 2021, and for the three months ended March 31, 2021 and 2020 is unaudited, but in the opinion of management, all adjustments, consisting only of normal recurring adjustments, considered necessary for a fair presentation of the financial position, results of operations and cash flows at the dates and for the periods presented of the results of these interim periods have been included.
+The balance sheet information as of December 31, 2020 was derived from audited financial statements.
 The results of the Company's operations for any interim period are not necessarily indicative of the results that may be expected for any other interim period or for a full fiscal year.